ezequiellladoce/Deploy_App_in_Kubernetes/Readme.md

 3) Test de App

-    - In the same folder that you have the app run the commnand
+    - In the same folder that you have the app run the command

     ```
      python3 app.py
     ```
-    - You will get on terminal:
+    - You will get on the terminal:

      ![Image text](https://github.com/ezequiellladoce/Deploy_App_in_Kubernetes/blob/master/Images/test_app.PNG)